bigfrog10/python-tutorial/python_installation.md

 from conda env export.
 But IntelliJ does not know this format.
 7. In other cases, create either pip package or conda package.

-When install a package with soft link, use pip install –e.
+When install a package with soft link, use "pip install -e .".
-This is for the case where you develop an internal package and you want to link your Python source code to the virtual environment.
+This is for the case where you develop an internal package, and you want to link your Python source code to the virtual environment.
 Once you modify your code,  the calling code can see the change right away (so you don’t need to install the package with the change again).